lukearcamo/BinomialExpansionCalc/README.md

 # BinomialExpansionCalc
-Lists the terms of a given binomial expansion
+Given a binomial, it will list the terms of the expansion.
+Nothing special, just a fun challenge I decided to do.